ptbjack/Library/Mi/Capture/Cündioğlu/Bir Aydınlanma Çözümlemesi.md

 - Eğitim, aydınlanma ve kültürü bir araya getirir.

 [[Adorno]], otorite ihtiyacı:
-- [[Capture/Freud/Freud]] necessary parricide, sometime somehow we all have to kill our fathers.
+- [[Freud]] necessary parricide, sometime somehow we all have to kill our fathers.
 - Otoritesiz toplum olabilir mi?
 Ateistler toplum kurabilir mi?
 - [[Dante]]: authority is the pass from the father's law to that of the state.
 - Otorite ihtiyacı, aldanma ihtiyacı.